Posted by Maurice Malone on 5th May 2020

 Step 8:

-With the tapered inseams sewn back together at the requested specs, the jeans are close to finishing.
-With jeans that have double-stitched lap seam, there's no good DIY way to taper denim jeans.
-The fabric and seams are just too heavy for home and the lightweight industrial machines used by local cleaners or tailoring shops.
+With the tapered inseams sewn back together at the requested specs, the jeans are close to being finished.
+In jeans with a double-stitched lap seam, there's no good DIY way to taper.
+The fabric and seams are just too heavy for home sewing machines and lightweight industrial machines used by local cleaners or tailoring shops.

 Step 9:

-The hip, as mentioned before was altered.
-The topstitching was partially removed up to the hand pocket opening, leaving a harsh light area where the bar tack was sewn.
+As mentioned earlier, the hip was altered.
+The topstitching was partially removed up to the pocket opening, leaving a harsh light area where the bar tack was sewn.
 Our new stitching was re-sewn directly over the original line and we applied a new bar tack.
-One thing you are very unlikely to get with DIY or tailoring efforts is proper heavy-duty bar tacking.
+A proper heavy-duty bar tack is one thing you are very unlikely to find with DIY or tailoring efforts.

 Step 10:

 Chainstitch hemming is applied, and the jeans get a final pressing.
-The customer now has a pair of jeans he can wear and roll the hem if he chooses to, with confidence.
+The customer now has a pair of jeans they can wear with confidence.
+If desired, even roll the hem.